Nyayic/Building-With-WordPress/cltoovvr8000h09jv98k747xo.md

 **Login Credentials**

 Upon reaching the login page, you'll be prompted to enter your username and password.
 These credentials are created during the initial WordPress installation process.
-Store them safely or If you're unsure about these details, contact your web hosting provider for assistance.
+Store them safely or If you are unsure about these details, contact your web hosting provider for assistance.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1710256340586/0607ba51-3154-42a9-ac7b-840e1d5829ee.png align="center")